1. Overview

 Annual Population Survey

-The main data source used for this analysis is the Annual Population Survey (APS).
+The main data source used for deriving the local skills of the population is the Annual Population Survey (APS).
 The APS is a large household survey covering the whole of the UK.
 The APS covers different topic areas including employment, unemployment, health, housing, and education.
 We use APS data from 2012, 2017, 2019, 2021, 2022 and 2023 as the population source and for identifying people's occupations if employed in up to two jobs, or, if they are out of work but have worked before, how long they have been out of work and their last occupation.
 We focus on selected time periods over the last decade as changes in the skills composition do not typically change so frequently and include 2019 data from just before the coronavirus (COVID-19) pandemic, as well as the latest three periods (2021, 2022 and 2023).
+Only 2023 data were used when matching to demand for jobs to give the latest available record.
 Further information on the APS is given in our Annual population survey (APS) QMI.

 O*NET